California is covering irrigation canals with solar panels to combat severe droughts while creating cleaner, cheaper energy for the state.

 The $20 million smart solar panel project, dubbed Project Nexus, is being built over three sections of Turlock Irrigation District (TID) canals, located about 90 miles southeast of Sacramento.
 The project is being spearheaded by Solar AquaGrid, which has partnered with Citizen Group and TID.

-Project Nexus, which breaks ground this year and is estimated to be completed by 2024, is the first project of its kind in the U.S., and its developers say it could serve as a model for the rest of the country.
+Project Nexus, which breaks ground this fall and is estimated to be completed by 2024, is the first project of its kind in the U.S., and its developers say it could serve as a model for the rest of the country.

 The panels will span about 8,500 feet over three sections of the TID canals and are expected to help the state combat drought conditions by reducing water evaporation while also generating cheaper renewable energy.